mrdcvlsc/extended-precision-integers/TODO/extended-floating-point.md

 ## **TO-DO List**

-Implementation of different functions, methods, constructors, and operators that is **constexper'able** should be `constexpr` and should follow the [guide lines](https://en.cppreference.com/w/cpp/language/constexpr) when implementing with the `constexpr` specifier.
+Implementation of different functions, methods, constructors, and operators that is **constexper'able** should be `constexpr` and should follow the [guidelines](https://en.cppreference.com/w/cpp/language/constexpr) when implementing with the `constexpr` specifier.

 - [ ] Constructors